yash0Apatel/asmx-reverse-shell/README.md

    - Upload `ShellCmdService.asmx` to the target machine.
 This can be done through a vulnerable file upload functionality on a web application.

 2. **Execute Commands:**
-   - Send a POST request to the server using Burp Suite.
+   - Send a POST request to target using Burp Suite.

    Example request: